 Living Water Projects

 We construct two major types of Living Water Projects.
 The larger projects draw water from a nearby source such as a stream, then using ram pump methodology, water pressure pumps the water uphill to the village.
 No external power is required.
 Depending on the quantity of water available, this potentially can provide enough water for drinking, toiletry, and irrigating crops!
 The smaller projects involve capturing rain water during the rainy season and storing it in tanks.
 All the projects include a final step of sending the water through sand and chemical filtration to make the water safe for drinking.
 Lius Ga has accepted the role of leading the teams who construct practically all of the Living Water Projects.
-Currently, we are constructing eight large Living Water Projects per year and fewer small ones because we find that we can meet the needs of an entire village through a larger project.
+Currently, we are constructing six to eight large Living Water Projects per year and fewer small ones because we find that we can meet the needs of an entire village through a larger project.
+In some instances, they are hydro-electric projects.

 This is truly a life-saving ministry!
 Water-borne disease related deaths are practically eliminated!
 To be true to our purpose, we tie the provision of clean water with the provision of Living Water as described in John 4.
 As we show the Indonesians love by meeting their physical needs, we share that the Lord Jesus Christ loves them so much that He died to provide them the Living Water of eternal life and that He was raised from the dead showing His victory over sin and death!